pagopa-archive/io-infrastructure-live/utils/README.md

 # IO utility scripts

-The document describes how to use the utility scripts shipped with this repository.
+The document describes how to use the bash utility scripts in this folder.

 ## Prerequisites